yarsawyer/tidecoin/ai-docs/pqhd.md

   locally valid but rejected by the network (funds “stuck” until hardfork).

 ### 17.3 Deterministic RNG scoping mistakes
-- A global/unguarded deterministic `randombytes()` override can accidentally leak into signing/non-keygen code paths (catastrophic for security).
+- A global/unguarded deterministic RNG hook (e.g. a `randombytes()` override) can accidentally leak into signing/non-keygen code paths (catastrophic).
+- Preferred mitigation: avoid global hooks by using explicit seed/coins-based `KeyGenFromSeed` wrappers.
-- Must be strictly scoped (thread-local + RAII) and covered by tests.
+- If any legacy wrapper uses a scoped override, it must be strictly limited (thread-local + RAII) and covered by tests.

 ### 17.4 PQClean upgrades and long-term restorability
-- If PQHD keygen depends on PQClean’s internal randomness consumption pattern, updating PQClean can change derived keys for the same seed/path.
+- If PQHD keygen depends on PQClean internals, updating PQClean can change derived keys for the same seed/path and break wallet restore.
-- Mitigation: freeze PQClean code used for PQHD v1, or define explicit stable “KeyGenFromSeed” wrappers and bump PQHD version when changing algorithms.
+- Mitigation (selected): PQHD uses explicit, versioned per-scheme `KeyGenFromSeed` wrappers (§7.5).
+Any behavior change requires bumping `pqhd_version` and opting in with new seeds/descriptors.

 ### 17.5 Performance and UX
 - PQ keygen is significantly more expensive than secp derivation; keypool refill